alexander-pastukhov/bistable_history/paper.md

 ![**Figure 2.
 Cumulative history for different initial conditions, signal strength, and time constants.** \label{fig:fig2}](fig2.png){width=100%}

-As for a bistable case there are two history states (one for each perceptual state), we compute a history as a difference of cumulative histories
+For a bistable case, there are two history states, one for each perceptual state.
+Therefore, we compute a history as a difference of cumulative histories:
 $$\tag{7}\Delta h(t, \tau) = h_{suppressed}(t, \tau) - h_{dominant}(t, \tau) $$
 where $h_{dominant}$ and $h_{suppressed}$ are history states for the currently dominant and suppressed states, respectively. _E.g._, if a left eye dominates during the following phase, $h_{dominant} = h_{left}$ and $h_{suppressed} = h_{right}$ and vice versa.